 1. Clove Oil

 Clove oil works to relieve pain and reduce the swelling that stems from the toothache.
-Clove oil is effective because it contains eugenol, a natural anesthetic.
+Clove oil is effective because it contains eugenol, a natural anaesthetic.
 It acts as a temporary pain reliever.
-Soak up a few drops of clove oil in a cotton ball, then gently rub the cotton ball over the affected teeth and gums.
+Soak up a few drops of clove oil in a cotton ball, then gently rub it over the affected teeth and gums.

-Clove oil may soothe your pain, but be aware that it doesn't have the most pleasant taste.
+Clove oil may soothe your pain, but beware that it doesn't have the most pleasant taste.

 2. Salt Water Rinse